LeagueSharp/LeagueSharp.Common/README.md

 ## License

-Works that are created for use on joduska.me or other PlaySharp affiliated sites don't need to request a license.
-For everything else please contact us.
+Works that are created for use on joduska.me or other PlaySharp affiliated sites can freely use this project.

 If you contribute to this library you assign licensing use to us.